torchbox/wagtailapi/docs/usage.md

 ##### Filtering by section of the tree

 It is also possible to filter the listing to only include pages with a particular parent.
-This is useful if you have multiple blog listings with the same page type for example.
+This is useful if you have multiple blogs on your site and only want to view the contents of one of them.

 For example (imagine we are in the same project as all previous examples, and page id ``7`` refers to the other blog index):